 Knowledge Management Specialist might seem like an overly broad job title.
 That's appropriate in a way because, in the Air Force, these specialists are responsible for coordinating and distributing information across all departments.

 This may include work like writing missile launch manuals or ensuring the secure disposal of important documents.
 It's up to knowledge management specialists to ensure that all the data and information the Air Force needs to complete its mission is created, stored and handled appropriately.
+This job has an Air Force Specialty Code of (AFSC) 3D0X1

 These airmen plan, coordinate, share and control data and information assets.
 This includes managing technologies to capture, organize, and store both tacit and explicit knowledge.

-They also structure data and information for specific purposes in specific context for collaborative groups of users and manage databases for the storage, modification, and retrieval of information.
+They also structure data and information for specific purposes in a specific context for collaborative groups of users and manage databases for the storage, modification, and retrieval of information.
 This is information that may be used to produce reports, answer queries and record transactions.

-These airmen also develop workflow procedures and train others how to use them.
+These airmen also develop workflow procedures and train others on how to use them.
 They make sure information is published in a timely fashion and is kept up to date, and oversees compliance and management of any tools used to publish official Air Force documents and data.

 And they are responsible for making sure the Air Force is complying with legal and statutory requirements in publishing and handling information.
 This includes developing internet and e-mail use policies and creating manual and electronic file plans.
 It also involves being familiar with the Freedom of Information Act (FOIA) and the appropriate procedures for compliance.